The Compatriot members of the Frontier Patriots Chapter of the Pennsylvania Society, SAR welcome you to this webpage.

-This site is presented by Larry D. Smith, the Frontier Patriots Chapter's Historian and Registrar (and Newsletter editor).
+This site is presented by Larry D. Smith, the Frontier Patriots Chapter's President, Historian, Genealogist and Registrar (and Newsletter editor).
 You may contact him at: email@example.com

 Note: On certain of the linked pages below, you might need to use your browser's 'back' button to return to this page.

 Our Patriot's ~ Short Biographical Sketches

 Patriots Buried In Bedford

 A Brief History Of Events In Bedford County During The American Revolutionary War

 How To Join The Sons Of The American Revolution